openownership/openownership.beta/_visualisation/core/definitions.md

 Distance
 : {{ site.data.definitions.BOVS.Distance}}

+## Structures

 ![Parties, Beneficiaries, Subjects and Objects in a BOVS Diagram](bovs-core-definitions-vocabulary.jpg)

-The following terms are used to talk generally about parts of beneficial ownership structures.
+These terms are used to talk generally about the participants within beneficial ownership structures.

 Party
 : {{ site.data.definitions.BOVS.Party }}